Big Five of Bayview: Ruth Williams

-Ruth Williams (September 1, 1935 - January 27, 1995) was an African American producer, playwriter, actress, educator and activist in San Francisco California from the 1960’s-1990’s.
-Born Ruth Barbara Williamson on September 1, 1935 in Baton Rouge, Louisiana to Charlotte (Herbert) Williamson, a seamstress, and Dallas Williamson, who worked for the Workforce Progress Administration.
-Her parents had five children, three girls and two boys, Ruth being the second eldest, and the oldest girl.
-In addition to African ancestry, Williams’ mother was Creole, speaking fluent French and her father was of European decent.
+Ruth Williams (née Ruth Barbara Williamson; September 1, 1935 - January 27, 1995) was an African American producer, playwright, actress, educator and activist in San Francisco California from the 1960s until the 1990s.
+She was born in Baton Rouge, Louisiana to Charlotte (Herbert) Williamson, a seamstress, and Dallas Williamson, who worked for the Workforce Progress Administration.
+In addition to African ancestry, Williams’ mother was Creole, speaking fluent French and her father was of European descent.
 In her hometown, segregation was the rule and her parents, being considered an interracial couple, married in Chicago-since it was illegal at the time for them to be married in the state of Louisiana.

-Early Life

-In her early years, she enjoyed learning and was often engaged in educational pursuits while also showing a passion for civil rights.
-As a child, Ruth was an avid swimmer, and swam often in public lakes and rivers along the bayou.
-The Williamson family practiced their religious beliefs as Jehovah’s Witnesses and Baptist Christians (with the parents observing two different religions).
-Ruth, as an adult, observed a belief in Catholicism.

-Education

-Ruth was a known scholar throughout her primary education and completed her college education in the early 1950’s at Southern University majoring in Theater and minoring in Sociology.
-Later, she went on to undertake the Masters program at Lone Mountain Women’s College, in San Francisco, CA. Her goal was to become a journalist, however opportunities for women in this field were very limited at the time.
-She was well-known for her oratory ability, and (fun fact) she could write Greek shorthand.
-During her time at Southern University, she loved college football and attended many of the games.

-Upon graduating Southern University, she met and married George Breaux, from which union two daughters Sonya (Breaux) Booker, and Betty Ann (Breaux) Webb were born.
-Later in April 1953 Ruth was re-married to George Williams Sr. in Iberville, Louisiana.
-From this union, six sons, Kevin Byron Williams, Keith Blair Williams, George Mark Williams, Timothy Williams, Alfred Eric Williams and Jaleel Kiari (Matthew Glen Williams) were born.
-When their sons were still young, in 1958 the couple moved with the boys to Vallejo, CA with Ruth’s sister, Gaynell (Williamson) Taylor and her husband Frank Taylor.
+Williams completed her college education in the early 1950s at Southern University majoring in theater and minoring in sociology.
+Later, she went on to undertake the Masters program at Lone Mountain Women's College, in San Francisco.
+Her goal was to become a journalist, however opportunities for women in this field were very limited at the time.
+Upon graduating Southern University, she met and married George Breaux, from which union two daughters.
+Later in April 1953 Ruth was remarried to George Williams Sr. in Iberville, Louisiana and from this union, six sons.
+When their sons were still young, in 1958 the couple moved with the boys to Vallejo, California with Ruth's sister.
 During this time, her husband George Williams, who was a World War II veteran (Tech Sergeant), worked at the Mare Island shipyard as a laborer, and the family moved to Floyd Terrace Apartments which was naval housing.
 Ruth was a stay-at-home mother of her six sons.